 As we’ve mentioned before in this article, there really is no good way to directly compare the difference between React JS and React Native.
 The two programs simply do different things.

 But in any debate of the what is the difference between React JS and React Native, React JS will always come out well.
-The library is elegant, easy to use, and compatible with your cross- platform development plans.
+The library is elegant, easy to use, and compatible with your cross-platform development plans.
+All of these advantages developers have used to make the best React JS websites.

 A brief introduction